Subhadip11290157/Textop/README.md

 # What has been done?

-i.
-General - basic text-editor functionalities like cut, copy, paste, new file, open, save, exit etc. have been developed along with a logo/icon for the application. ii.
-Specific -
+1. General - basic text-editor functionalities like cut, copy, paste, new file, open, save, exit etc. have been developed along with a logo/icon for the application.
+2. Specific -
-	a.
+	- a.
 Bold/unbold feature has been added
-	b.
+	- b.
 Subscript and superscript of selected text has been implemented
-	c.
+	- c.
 About me option and push button - that shows my resume.

 # Issues/challenges